hereEthereal/explanationCatchall/myReadme.md

 make a presentation mode where each component is cycling through its operations in a GIF like way to quickly show it working.

+---
+multiple databases with multiple facts about the same person where the data is spread out over many sources, names, DOB, first last name, some are nullable, some name changes, DOB and middle name are the most permanent, SSNs, driver licenses, conviction date, incarceration date, court dates,